 Federal Pell Grant Information

 For example, a student enrolled full-time during fall 2011 and spring 2012 (our current term) will have used two of the available twelve lifetime semesters.
-Students should expect an email from the U.S. Department Education in April if they have used at least nine of their twelve semesters.
-Their email will notify you of your remaining semesters.

 Please order a four-digit Personal Identification Number (PIN) on FAFSA.gov.
 If you are a dependent student, at least one of your parents will need to order a PIN.